Here is a link to a product flyer for my book on instrumental music education in Japan:

 For a decade (since 2007), this website has offered musings on contemporary society and its music by David G. Hebert, PhD.
 He is a sociomusicologist specializing in global music education who has held academic positions with universities on five continents.
 Dr. Hebert is now a tenured full Professor with Western Norway University of Applied Sciences, Bergen.
 There he leads the Grieg Academy Music Education (GAME) research group and manages the multinational government-funded Nordic Network for Music Education, which organizes annual intensive Master courses and exchange of teachers and students across eight countries.

-Recent Books: * Wind Bands and Cultural Identity in Japanese Schools (2012, Springer), *Theory and Method in Historical Ethnomusicology(2014, Lexington) * Patriotism and Nationalism in Music Education (2016, Routledge) * International Perspectives on Translation, Education, and Innovation in Japanese and Korean Societies (2018, Springer), *Music Glocalization: Heritage and Innovation in a Digital Age (2018, Cambridge Scholars), *A Global View of Music Education (co-authored with Jiaxing Xie, Shanghai Education Press, forthcoming), *Advancing Music Education in Northern Europe (co-edited with Torunn Bakken Hauge, in press, Routledge), *World Music Pedagogy, vol.VII: Higher Education (co-authored with William Coppola, in development).
+Recent Books: * Wind Bands and Cultural Identity in Japanese Schools (2012, Springer), *Theory and Method in Historical Ethnomusicology(2014, Lexington) * Patriotism and Nationalism in Music Education (2016, Routledge) * International Perspectives on Translation, Education, and Innovation in Japanese and Korean Societies (2018, Springer), *Music Glocalization: Heritage and Innovation in a Digital Age (2018, Cambridge Scholars), *A Global View of Music Education (co-authored with Jiaxing Xie, Shanghai Education Press, forthcoming), *Advancing Music Education in Northern Europe (co-edited with Torunn Bakken Hauge, in press, Routledge), *World Music Pedagogy, vol.VII: Music in Higher Education (co-authored with William Coppola, forthcoming, 2019).

 Articles in 30+ different professional journals and chapters in 10 other books.